martincjespersen/DaAnonymization/README.rst

 Features
 --------

-* Classify CPRs, telephone numbers, emails
+* Regex for  CPRs, telephone numbers, emails
+* DaNLP and DaCy NER transformer models for person, location and orginization

 Next up
 --------

+* More comprehensive tests on larger corpus'
+* Evaluate performance of the various pipelines on larger (synthetic?) corpus'
+* Test NER models for possible bias with person entities

 Credits
 -------